Nothing beats a fresh cup of coffee beneath the open sky.

 Don’t forget, you’re supposed to turn off the heat and let the percolator rest for a few minutes before pouring out your coffee.

-Alternatives to a Coffee Percolator for Camping
+Alternatives to Camping Percolator

 There are lots of ways to make fresh coffee on a camping trip.
 So, if you’re a diehard coffee lover who’s determined to make the best possible cup of joe, here are a few other techniques to consider.